holyr00d/Mydyk-AHK/README.md

 Upon launching, you'll encounter a user-friendly GUI with various input fields and options.
 Here's a breakdown to guide you through:

 Set Profile Name: Enter a name for your recoil settings.
 Horizontal Parameter: Minus values (-1 - -10) = left movements. positive values (1 - 10) = right movements.
 Vertical Parameter: Similarly, this adjusts the vertical recoil control.
+Minus values for inverted Y Axis.
 Game Process: Type in the game's executable name (like game.exe).
 Mydyk will specifically target this game for recoil control.
 On/Off - Disable/Enable program toggle.